Hello! I’m Denise

 Read More

 Several residents have asked how they can find out what is happening at the county.
-I have continued to push for increased transparency, which has resulted in more supporting documents being available online and a more easily accessible calendar of meetings.
-I continue to advocate for meetings to be streamed online, but unfortunately I’m in the minority thus far.
+I have continued to push for increased transparency, which has resulted in more transparent agendas, more supporting documents being available online, and a more easily accessible calendar of meetings being placed on the county’s home page.
+I continue to advocate for meetings to be streamed online and held in the evenings so that more residents can attend, but unfortunately I’m in the minority thus far.

 Residency Requirements